willstepp/writings/hunger/hunger-notes.md

    mama.
 I miss my friends.
 I miss how life was before.
 Those happy times will never come again, that is for sure.
 Will they come again?

+   They will, she assured him, though she did not believe it herself.
+Do not lose hope, my son.
+Do not despair.

-   I am worse.
+   I am worse than all of them.
 I am low.
 My heart feels as if it has no bottom.
 I don't care about the tree.
-I don't care about my father's request.
-I only do this now because it's all that I can do.
+I don't care about this burden.
+I only do it because it's all that I am fit to do anymore.
 He gestured to the glow from the wigwams.
    Look at what they have.
+Warm fire, food to eat.
+Joking and laughing together.
    Girlfriends to cuddle next to the fire with.
-I want those things too, mama.
+Do you want to know a secret?
+I crave those things too.
 You see?
-   I am not more pure than them.
-It makes me pathetic.
+I am sick with envy.
+I am not more holy than they.
+I am not pure.
+How pathetic I am.
 They are right to mock me and to scorn me like they do.

-   They will, she assured him, though she did not believe it herself.
-Do not lose hope, my son.
-Do not despair.
+   "Over here, the boy with the bucket!"

-   She wept for him and comforted him but the thing that had been asked of him by his father had not been asked of her and therefore she could not join him in the wilds.
+   She wept for him and comforted him but the thing that had been asked of him had not been asked of her and therefore Mika knew she would not join him in the wilds.
-   She prayed for him and told him she would help as she could and returned to the village house.
-He understood this and was not resentful.
+   She prayed to the Great Spirit for strength on his behalf and told him she would help as best she could and then returned to the village.
+Mika watched his mother go in silence.
+He loved her very much.

-   "We shall not starve."
+   "My boy is gone forever, my beautiful Mika."

+   Then the remaining members of the village joined together in a song, and a joyful song it was, because of what Mika had done for them after all, because they would not starve.